samueloph/samueloph.github.io/content/blog/announcing_wcurl_a_curl_wrapper_to_download_files/index.md

 * Debian unstable - Since 2024-07-02
 * Debian testing - Since 2024-07-18
 * Debian 12/bookworm-backports - Since 2024-08-25
-* Debian 12/bookworm - Depends on whether Debian's release team will approve it, it could be available in the next point release.
+* Debian 12/bookworm - Due to the way changes are planned for Debian Stable, wcurl will not be present in bookworm.
+Users are recommended to either manually download wcurl or use the bookworm-backports repository. wcurl will be present in Debian 13/trixie.
 * Debian derivatives - Rolling releases will get it by the time it's on Debian testing (e.g.: Kali Linux).
 Stable derivatives only in their next major release.